Touffy/client-zip/README.md

 # What is `client-zip` ?

-`client-zip` concatenates multiple files (e.g. from multiple HTTP requests) into a single ZIP, in the browser, so you can let your users download all the files in one click.
+`client-zip` concatenates multiple files (e.g. from multiple HTTP requests) into a single ZIP, **in the browser**, so you can let your users download all the files in one click.
 It does *not* compress the files or unzip existing archives.

 `client-zip` is lightweight (3.7 kB minified, 1.7 kB gzipped), dependency-free, and 40 times faster than JSZip.